cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 ## Next up

-You now included elements and messages that allow you to interact with the checkers blockchain.
+You have now included elements and messages that allow you to interact with the checkers blockchain.
 You confirmed this with some integration tests.
 The only things that remain to do are adding any [server-side scripts](./server-side.md) and plugging the elements you have created into [a graphical user interface](./external-gui.md).

 Head to the [next chapter](https://interchainacademy.cosmos.network/course-ida/landingpages/week6-lp.html) on CosmJS to work on the GUI and backend script for your checkers blockchain.